 3. Increases Focus

 Success, reaching goals, and just living a better life all require focus on the target objective.
 And it goes without saying that playing pool requires a huge amount of sustained focus.
 You have to block out surrounding distractions and intensely concentrate on aim, cue angle, the right amount of English, and all the other myriad possibilities the game entails.
-The ability to focus that you acquire and hone around the pool table then transfers over to other areas of life.
+The ability to focus that you acquire and hone around the pool table then transfers over to other areas of life where pool cues are not involved.

 4. Promotes Self-Control